RT-Thread/rt-thread/documentation/dlmodule/README.md

 This function closes the dynamic library pointed to by  `handle` and unloads it from memory.
 It should be noted that when the dynamic library is closed, the symbolic address originally returned by  `dlsym` will no longer be available.
 If you still try to access it, it may cause a fault error.

-## FAQs
+# FAQs

-Please refer to [*User Manual of Env*](../env/env.md) for issues related to the Env tool.
+Please refer to @ref env for issues related to the Env tool.

-### Q: Dynamic modules cannot be run successfully according to the documentation.
+## Q: Dynamic modules cannot be run successfully according to the documentation.

 **A:** Please update the RT-Thread source code to version 3.1.0 and above.

-### Q: Compile the project with the scons command, prompting "undefined reference to __rtmsymtab_start".
+## Q: Compile the project with the scons command, prompting "undefined reference to __rtmsymtab_start".

 **A:**  Please refer to the qemu-vexpress-a9 BSP GCC link script file *link.lds* to add the following to the TEXT section of the project's GCC link script.